 When you have different records for the same contacts, it becomes difficult to track their correspondence over time.
-You may not want to delete the records as some of them might have data that you could use in future even if they aren’t active.
-Moreover, if Freddy is enabled on your Freshworks CRM account, you will also be presented with duplicate records present in the system.
+You may not want to delete the records as some of them may have data that could be useful down the line even if the records aren't active.
+If Freddy is enabled on your account, you will also be presented with duplicate records detected in the system.

 How to merge contacts?

 To merge contacts,

 From the Contacts list view page, select the contacts to merge.
 You can merge a maximum of 25 contacts at a time.

 In the Merge Contacts overlay, choose a contact to retain.

 The contact that you choose is the Primary record and all the other contacts become Secondary records.

 The data from the primary record is retained.

 If the primary record has blank fields, then the data from the secondary records is filled in those fields.

 Click Merge to merge the contacts.
 Contacts once merged cannot be split into their individual records.